-1. All plans submitted with a building permit shall incorporate all of the project elements reviewed as part of Hillside Development Permit, when applicable.
-All construction shall comply with approved plans that are part of the building permit following issuance of the respective Development Permit, unless minor modifications or changes are approved by the Community Development Director.
+1. All plans submitted with a building permit shall incorporate all of the project elements reviewed as part of the determination of neighborhood compatibility if applicable, when issuing the Single Family Development Permit or Hillside Development Permit, when applicable.
+All construction shall comply with approved plans that are part of the building permit following neighborhood compatibility review and issuance of the respective Development Permit, unless minor modifications or changes are approved by the Community Development Director.

-2. When the owner or the contractor encounters conditions in the field that may require a modification to an approved Hillside Development Permit, it shall be the responsibility of the owner or the contractor to cease work.
+2. When the owner or the contractor encounters conditions in the field that may require a modification to an approved Single Family or Hillside Development Permit, it shall be the responsibility of the owner or the contractor to cease work.
 Information regarding the field conditions then must be provided to the Planning and Inspection staff.
 The Community Development Director or his designee must approve all proposed field modifications.
 Should modifications to a remodel result in a whole house demolition, then all standards relating to a new house shall apply and compliance with the respective Development Permit shall be required.